By Eric Troy, Ground Up Strength

 3. Don't get carried away trying to become a kneeling squat champion.

 Use this either as part of a program designed to train hip extension and fix related deficiencies or as a useful variety thrown in here and there.
 This is NEVER to be a max effort or main movement.
 It is a supplementary movement only and used near the end of a workout.
-I would advize using at least 10 reps and up to 15 for 2 to 3 sets.
+I would advise using at least 10 reps and up to 15 for 2 to 3 sets.
 Do not expect a direct and predictable impact on your squatting or deadlift numbers.

 4. Keep the back extended and set.